jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -e 368400 /dev/serial1
 ```
+To dump the raw input from the serial device on screen use `-ge print on`.

 ### HackRF
 Settings specific for the HackRF can be set on the command line with the ```-gf``` switch, e.g.: